ACADEMIC INFORMATION

 In case of illness or similar emergency, a grade of Incomplete (I) may be given.
 Students requesting an Incomplete (I) must see their instructor for approval.
 If course requirements are not completed during the next long semester, the grade of "I" will be changed to "F".

-A student who repeats a course in an attempt to improve a grade will be awarded the grade from the last attempt.
+A student who repeats a course to improve a grade will be awarded the grade from the last attempt.

 GRADE REPORTS